azizdeniz890/multi-agent-finance/README.md

 ---

-## 🙌 Acknowledgements
+## 📚 Acknowledgements

+- This project was inspired by [Virattt's AI Hedge Fund](https://github.com/virattt/ai-hedge-fund).
-- Thanks to [IO.NET](https://io.net/) for providing free LLM compute.
+- Special thanks to [IO.NET](https://io.net/) for providing GPU compute resources.
-- Inspired by Warren Buffett, Benjamin Graham, Peter Lynch investing philosophies.
+- Based on the timeless investing wisdom of Warren Buffett, Benjamin Graham, and Peter Lynch.
 ---

 ## 💬 Example Output